Pop Vox – Vocal Ensemble

 Entry to Pop Vox is now easier!
 No more audition is required.
 Simply submit a clip of yourself singing (this is not an audition – it’s simply to assess where you are vocally so the teacher can prepare for the class).

-- A video of 2 contrasting songs in the pop genre unaccompanied (upload onto the Enrolment form)
+- A video of 2 contrasting songs in the pop genre unaccompanied (Submit link on enrolment form)

 - Email a video to firstname.lastname@example.org